cangkevin/brain-dump/fundamentals/object-oriented-design/object-oriented-design.md

 }
 ```

-This is textbook encapsulation as none of the implementation details or the values of the data structures are exposed.
+This is textbook encapsulation as neither implementation details nor values of internal data structures are exposed.

 ### Inheritance

-A common approach that was employed in C was type pruning, which is a technique of declaring data structures in a way such that the differing members were at the end and then we could cast pointers going from child to parent types.
+A common approach that was employed in C was type pruning, which is a technique of declaring data structures in such a way where differing members were at the end and then proceed to cast pointers going from child to parent types.

 ```c
 struct base_class {